 Black ...
 0V (GND or COM)

-Sometimes I come in contact with ATX, which instead of NPN transistors halfbridge uses so-called single switch forward topology with a MOSFET with Uds = 800-900V.
-In these supplies is no circuit TL494.
-Theres UC3843 circuit and it is situated on the primary side.
+There are some ATX power supplies, which use so-called single switch forward topology with a signle MOSFET (that tends to be rated 800-900V).
+In these supplies there's no TL494 chip.
+There's usually UC3843 and i's on the primary side.
 Feedback is introduced via optocouplers.
-Voltage is sensed by a circuit TL431 (GL431, AZ431 - letters may vary).
-This circuit also has a reference 2.5V, so the principle is similar.
-From the reference pin (R) resistors leads again to the ground, +5 V, +12 V Moreover, there is a link between the RC reference and cathode, it is necessary to leave.
-Adjustment resistor divider is seen in schematic below.
+Voltage is sensed by TL431 (GL431, AZ431 - letters may vary).
+This circuit also has a 2.5V reference, so the principle is similar.
+From the reference pin (R) resistors go again to the ground, +5V and +12V.
+Moreover, there is an RC network between the reference input and cathode, it is necessary to leave it as it is.
+An adjustable resistor divider is seen in the schematic below.
 If the TL431 has the anode resistor (in picture it is 22R), short it.
-Furthermore, it is necessary to enable the main power source and eliminate the protection against undervoltage and overvoltage at output (it does not allow regulation).
-This is done by shorting the emitter and collector of one of optocouplers (there are a total of 3-4).
-This is the optocouplers, which provides the standby function.
+Furthermore, it is necessary to enable the main power supply and eliminate the protection against undervoltage and overvoltage at the output.
+This is done by shorting the emitter and collector of one of the optocouplers (there are a total of 3-4).
+This is the optocoupler, which provides the standby function.
 Connecting the green wire (PS ON) to the ground is no longer necessary.
-After this modification the source stops to shut downwhen in case of short circuit - it enters into current limiting mode.
-Short-circuit current is probably too large, therefore you should set the current limit a bit lower.
-It is done by replacing the current sensing resistor (shunt) to greater value.
-This resistance is connected between Source of main MOSFET and the negative pole on the primary side.
+After this modification the supply no longer shuts down when in short circuit - it enters into current limiting mode.
+Short-circuit current is probably too high, therefore you should set the current limit a bit lower.
+It is done by replacing the current sensing resistor (shunt) by a higher value.
+This resistor is connected between the Source of the main MOSFET and the negative of the primary side.
 I suppose nobody will have problem to find this resistor.
-In my case there was 0R15 (2W), it should be replaced with around 0R27 to 0R51.
-This resistance can also set the output current in case of modificating the supply into the battery charger (eg for car battery 12V voltage is set to about 15V and the current is set corresponding to the battery).
-Fan is connected to the auxiliary source 5VSB (so it is not affected by the voltage adjust).
+In my case there was 0R15 resistor rated 2W, it should be replaced with around 0R27 to 0R51.
+This resistance can also set the output current in case you modify the supply into a battery charger (eg for 12V car battery the voltage is set to about 14-15V and the current is set corresponding to the battery).
+The fan is connected to the auxiliary 5VSB output (so it is not affected by the voltage adjustment).